 - VI.
 Catalog Course Description

 - This lecture and laboratory course introduces the basic principles and processes of geology.
-Emphasis is on a wide range of topics, including rocks and minerals, topographic maps, surface processes, hydrologic systems, plate tectonics, and the earth's interior, and the application of entrepreneurial skills to assessment of a geologic or environmental hazard.
+Emphasis is on a wide range of topics, including rocks and minerals, topographic maps, surface processes, hydrologic systems, plate tectonics, the earth's interior, and the application of entrepreneurial skills to assessment of a geologic or environmental hazard.

 - VII.
 Required Course Content and Direction